 "The Jews so abhorred the place after these horrible sacrifices had been abolished by king Josiah, that they cast into it not only all manner of refuse, but even the dead bodies of animals and of unburied criminals who had been executed.
-And since fires were always needed to consume the dead bodies, that the air might not become tainted by the putrefaction, it came to pass that the place was called $\gamma \dot{\epsilon} \epsilon \nu \nu \alpha$ τοῦ πυρός."
-(Thayer's Greek Lexicon).
+And since fires were always needed to consume the dead bodies, that the air might not become tainted by the putrefaction, it came to pass that the place was called

+[Gehenna with the color of fire]."
+(Thayer's Greek-English Lexicon)

-There was a fire kept burning in the valley continually to destroy whatever was cast into it.
+A fire was kept burning in the valley continually to destroy whatever was cast into it.
 If a body was thrown into the valley and did not reach the bottom, where the fire was continually burning, but instead was caught on the jagged rocks surrounding the valley, then the worms would devour the body.